 If you look at the back of a sunscreen bottle, the directions will tell you to “apply liberally.”

 This might seem kind of vague and it’s because, well, people come in different shapes and sizes.
-And if we’re talking strictly about faces – everyone has a different sized face.
+Everyone has a different sized face.

-As a guide, try to use around 1/3 to 1/2 teaspoon for your face alone.
+As a guide, try to use around 1/4 teaspoon for your face alone.
+Double that to 1/2 teaspoon if you include your neck and decollete.

-Another good trick is applying two lines of sunscreen down your middle and index fingers and using this amount on your face, neck, and ears.
+Another good trick is applying three finger-lengths of sunscreen down your first, middle, and index fingers and using this amount on your face, neck, decollete, and ears.

 Lastly, you’ll need about 1oz of sunscreen (a full shot glass) to protect your full body from head to toe.